josephhand/BSRC-ALIAS/scratch/README.md

 # Scratchwork

-This folder serves as a place for intermediate experimentation of algorithms.
+This folder serves as a place for intermediate experimentation with algorithms.
 Some of these will eventually end up in the main module.

-Here is a quick summary of what all the notebooks in this folder contain:
+Here is a quick summary of what the notebooks in this folder contain:

 - `continuum_normalize.ipynb`: A notebook implementing the continuum normalization algorithm used by ALIAS.
 This has already been implemented in